areyesdev/components-app-productivity/README.md

 ### Github Actions

-- Create a GitHub action for a pull request
+- FIXME: Create a GitHub action for a pull request
-- Create a GitHub action for a release
+- FIXME: Create a GitHub action for a release the library

-### Publishing in NPM
+### PUblishing in NPM

 - FIXME: Create the process of release a new version using `semantic-release`
 - TODO: Configure commitizen to enable conventional commits messages